Affinity4

 Affinity4 is an American for-profit company that raises funds for nonprofit organizations through an affinity marketing partnership.
-Based in Virginia Beach, Virginia, Affinity4 has raised nearly $100 million for charities and ministries such as Feed the Children, Focus on the Family, and the American Center for Law & Justice.
+Based in Virginia Beach, Virginia, it has raised nearly $100 million for charities and ministries such as Feed the Children, Focus on the Family and the American Center for Law & Justice.

 History

-The predecessor to Affinity4, LifeLine Communications, was founded in 1992, and utilized sales of long distance telephone service to raise funds for nonprofit organizations.
+The predecessor to Affinity4, LifeLine Communications, was founded in 1992 and utilized sales of long distance telephone service to raise funds for nonprofit organizations.

-Name Change
+Name change

-In April 2005, LifeLine Communications announced that it was changing its name to Affinity4 to reflect the company's values: people can make a difference by donating a portion of every day purchases to charities, ministries, and nonprofit organizations.
+In April 2005, LifeLine Communications announced that it was changing its name to Affinity4.
 The same year, Affinity4 moved its headquarters from Oklahoma City, Oklahoma to Norfolk, Virginia.

 Services

-Affinity4 launched its first product, long distance telephone service, followed closely by Affinity4 Internet Service, as well as other products like wireless service, roadside assistance programs, a savings program, and more.
+Affinity4 launched its long distance telephone service, followed closely by Affinity4 Internet Service, then others like wireless service, roadside assistance programs and a savings program.

 In June 2010, Affinity4's parent company, BN Media, purchased Beliefnet from NewsCorp and maintains a separate advisory board from Affinity4.

 In September 2016, Patheos.com was added to the family of brands.

-GiveBack Program
+GiveBack program

-Pursuant to Affinity4's GiveBack Program, Affinity4 donates up to 10% of the proceeds it receives from customers that purchase Affinity4 products and services to each customer's designated nonprofit organization.
+Pursuant to Affinity4's GiveBack Program, it donates up to 10% of the proceeds it receives from customers to their designated nonprofit organizations.

-Partner Organizations
+Partners

-Affinity4 partners with charities, ministries, and other nonprofit organizations.
+Affinity4 partners with charities, Christian ministries and other nonprofits.